Figure53/qcmd/README.md

 ## Installation

+Before installing qcmd, you'll have to install the [Command Line Tools for Xcode](https://developer.apple.com/downloads).
+They're free, but you'll need an Apple ID to download them.

-Install this gem to your machine by running the following command:
+Once you've done that, you can install qcmd to your machine by running the following command:

     $ sudo gem install qcmd